Spatial-Language Attention Policies for Efficient Robot Learning: Training

-For each episode, we first scan the scene with a pre-defined list of scanning positions to collect an aggregated $x$.
-In our case, we make no assumption as to what these are, or how large the resulting input point cloud $x$ is.
+When collecting an episode with the Franka arm, we first scan the scene with a pre-defined list of scanning positions to collect an aggregated $x$.
+In our case, we make no assumption as to what or how many these are, or how large the resulting input point cloud $x$ is.
+With the Hello Robot Stretch~\cite{kemp2022design}, we collect data based on exactly where the robot is looking.

-Then, we collect demonstration data using kinesthetic teaching.
-The demonstrator physically moves the arm through the trajectory associated with each task, recording the \textit{keyframes} \cite{akgun2012trajectories} associated with action execution.
+Then, we collect demonstration data using kinesthetic teaching for the Franka arm (demonstrator physically moves the robot) and via controller teleoperation for the Stretch robot.
+The demonstrator moves the arm through the trajectory associated with each task, explicitly recording the \textit{keyframes} \cite{akgun2012trajectories} associated with action execution.
 These represent the salient moments within a task -- the bottlenecks in the tasks' state space, which can be connected by our low-level controller.

-At each keyframe, we record the associated expert action $\hat{a} = (\hat{\delta p}, \hat{q}, \hat{g})$.
-We don't look at the problem of learning to connect these actions with a low level controller in this work, but instead assume that low-level controllers exist - in our case we use Polymetis~\cite{Polymetis2021}.
-Examples of tasks studies in this work are shows in Fig.~\ref{fig:franka_tasks}.